Soft sales? The iPhone X was the world's best-selling smartphone in Q1

 Smartphone vendors are finding it harder to woo buyers with the latest and greatest smartphones.
 There were worries that even 2017's iPhone X, Apple's first major iPhone redesign in three years, hadn't gotten consumers excited about phones again.
 The phone -- which starts at $999, $300 more than the 4.7-inch iPhone 8 and $200 more than the 5.5-inch iPhone 8 Plus -- is the most expensive iPhone Apple has ever made, and people have been holding onto their "good enough" devices longer than before.

-Fears that Apple would report dismal iPhone sales were allayed Wednesday when the company reported Tuesday that iPhone unit sales rose 2.9 percent year over year in the second quarter.
-CEO Tim Cook said Tuesday that the iPhone X was the top-selling Apple device every week of the quarter.
+Fears that Apple would report dismal iPhone sales were allayed when the company reported Tuesday that iPhone unit sales rose 2.9 percent year over year in the second quarter.
+CEO Tim Cook said the iPhone X was the top-selling Apple device every week of the quarter.

 "For the second quarter running, the iPhone X remains the world's most popular smartphone model overall, due to a blend of good design, sophisticated camera, extensive apps, and widespread retail presence for the device," Juha Winter, senior analyst at Strategy Analytics, said in a statement.
 "Apple has now shipped almost 50 million iPhone X units worldwide since commercial launch in November 2017."